 When Lane Departure Avoidance is enabled and Traffic-Aware Cruise Control is active, if Model S drifts out of the driving lane when the associated turn signal is off, Lane Assist also checks to see whether your hands are on the steering yoke (or steering wheel).
-If hands are not detected, the instrument panel displays a series of alerts.
+If hands are not detected, the instrument panel displays a series of alerts, similar to those that are used when driving with Autosteer.
 If hands are repeatedly not detected Model S gradually slows down to 25 km/h below the detected speed limit, or below the set cruising speed, and the hazard lights start flashing.